jcfranco/dev-summit-2018-customizing-widgets/slides/index.md

 # Level II: Views Recap

-What have we learned about Widget Views?
+What have we learned about Widget Views? <!-- .element: class="fragment" data-fragment-index="0" -->

 - Views <!-- .element: class="fragment" data-fragment-index="1" -->
   - Face of the widget <!-- .element: class="fragment" data-fragment-index="2" -->